Quantum Tokens for Digital Signatures: Introduction

 In light of the failure of various recent cryptographic schemes, we should carefully discuss our security assumptions.

+The mentioned constructions that were broken lacked a security proof, or used a specific, non-standard assumption.
+Our work uses only general assumptions.

-First, our construction suffices for a private tokenized signature scheme, under very mild cryptographic assumptions: the existence of a collision-resistant hash function (secure against quantum adversaries).
+Our construction suffices for a private tokenized signature scheme, which we refer to as quantum tokens for MAC (see Appendix~\ref{sec:MAC}), under very mild cryptographic assumptions: the existence of a collision-resistant hash function (secure against quantum adversaries).
 There are various candidates for collision-resistant hash functions that are believed to be secure, so this construction appears to be on solid ground.
-All of our main results apply equally well for the private scheme -- see Appendix~\ref{sec:MAC}.
+All of our main results apply equally well for the private scheme---see Appendix~\ref{sec:MAC}.

-Second, several of our results, such as the construction of public quantum money (that can be turned into classical ``checks'') from any public tokenized signature scheme, as well as many others (Theorems~\ref{thm:revocability},~\ref{thm:ts_implies_mds},~\ref{thm:standard_construction_unforgability},~\ref{thm:standard_construction_testable},~\ref{thm:standard_construction_everlasting}) hold without any assumptions.
+Several of our results, such as the construction of public quantum money (that can be turned into classical ``checks'') from any public tokenized signature scheme, as well as many others (Theorems~\ref{thm:revocability},~\ref{thm:ts_implies_mds},~\ref{thm:standard_construction_unforgability},~\ref{thm:standard_construction_testable},~\ref{thm:standard_construction_everlasting}) hold without any assumptions.
 For this reason, we believe that a public tokenized signature scheme is an interesting primitive even if our current construction fails.

 For the construction of a \emph{public} tokenized digital signature scheme, we can show our protocol is provably secure relative to an oracle.
 Instantiating the oracle can be done via a certain type of black-box obfuscation for a specific class of functions\footnote{Recall that while general black-box obfuscation is impossible~\cite{barak12on}, the impossibility result does not rule out black-box obfuscations for restricted classes of functions.}; we hence prove a reduction from tokenized digital signatures to a certain type of obfuscation.
 The obfuscation part is the only problematic step.
-There has been a virtual black-box obfuscation proposal for a class of function that are similar to what we need, but it does not exactly match our requirements (see Section~\ref{sec:fixing-quantum-money}).
-Instead, we argue that some recent $\io$ constructions likely satisfy our obfuscation definition.
-We explain the plausibility of this assumption in Section~\ref{sec:fixing-quantum-money}, though it remains significantly shakier than the assumptions we need for the private scheme.
+There has been a virtual black-box obfuscation proposal for a class of function that are similar to what we need, but it does not exactly match our requirements (see Section~\ref{sec:one-time_scheme}).
+In a previous version of this manuscript, we conjectured that we could replace the VBB assumption with post-quantum indistinguishability obfuscation ($\io$).
+This turned out to be (almost) correct: for more details see Section~\ref{sec:subsequent_works}.
+Recently, a pre-quantum $\io$ was constructed based on standard assumptions.
+Yet, there are only candidate constructions for post-quantum $\io$ --- for more details, see~\cite{CLLZ21}.